nguyecao/spotibuy/README.md

 - implement successful checkout page
 - style profile page
-- randomize top items in recommended page
 - implement about page
-- styling (gradients, margins, hover effects)
+- hover effects to artist and songs
-- implement clicking on artist and song (figure out what to do)
+- click on song or artist to open in spotify
-- make search not look empty and boring before search (implement search suggestions?)
-- get suggested searches with trending playlist (song, artist, and genre) (https://api.spotify.com/v1/playlists/37i9dQZEVXbMDoHDwVN2tF)
+- gradient background (maybe navbar?)